Copyright © 2013 Wiley Periodicals Inc.

 Abstract.
 Abstract text should be 200 words or less, and organized under three headers: Background, Results, and Conclusions.

 Text.
-Submit text in DOC, DOCX, or RTF format.
+Unless submission is a single .pdf file, submit text in .doc, .docx, or .rtf format.
 Do not use desktop publishing software such as InDesign.
-All figures and tables must be submitted as separate files; do not embed figures or tables in the text document.
-All abbreviations must be defined, and should conform to the Style Manual for Biological journals, American Institute for Biological Sciences, 3900 Wisconsin Avenue, N.W., Washington, D.C.
+Text should be formatted to at least 1.5 line spacing.
+All abbreviations must be defined and should conform to the Style Manual for Biological Journals, American Institute for Biological Sciences, 3900 Wisconsin Avenue NW, Washington, DC.

 References.
 Wiley's Journal Styles Are Now in EndNote.
 We recommend the use of a tool such as EndNote or Reference Manager for reference management and formatting.
 EndNote reference styles can be searched for here: http://authorservices.wiley.com/jendnotes/ Reference Manager reference styles can be searched for here: http://www.refman.com/support/rmstyles.asp